 Sir Jim Ratcliffe has been in news recently after his bombshell announcement of interest in owning Manchester United.
 Fans are eager to know- How will he be as owner?
 He can’t be any worse than Glazers, can he?
+The Glazers have officially put up the Red Devils for Sale, and Sir Jim Ratcliffe is back in the picture.

 Fortunately, there is prior knowledge to be had.
 Britain’s richest man, Sir Jim Ratcliffe purchased Ligue 1 club OGC Nice in 2019 for a reported £88 million.
 Having been an owner of the club for three years now, there are things to be learned from his tenure.
 A small idea can be taken from how he has run things around at Nice.
 First, we take a look at- Who is Sir Jim Ratcliffe?